c-okelly/Software_eng_Dublin_bikes/README.md

 -----------------
 * 	To run the program just complete the following steps.

+	1. Download the Database using this link https://drive.google.com/open?id=0B83Zu0l3mFpjWTJ5RzNLYjhvNTA.
+Only from your UCD connect email.

+	2. Place the Database download in the Database directory in the file.

-	1. Run master.py.
+	3. Run master.py.
 	This will generate current data by calling from the the api.

-	2. Run app.py.
+	4. Run app.py.
 	This will launch flask and have a server ready for date request from the webpage

-	3. Open dublin_bikes.html and make the required request.
+	5. Open dublin_bikes.html and make the required request.

 CONFIGURATION